 To become a Certified Athletic Trainer, students must obtain a degree in athletic training from a program accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The Master of Athletic Training Program at Mercer University is accredited by the Commission on Accreditation of Athletic Training Education (CAATE), 2001 K Street NW, 3rd Floor North, Washington, DC 20006.
+The CAATE telephone number is (512) 733-9700).
 Athletic training students will participate in extensive clinical education rotations with athletic teams and a variety of other patients where they receive clinical instruction from approved preceptors.